Home

 How do they help in the current climate?

-Change management models featured in this site
+Change management models featured on this site:

-Kurt Lewin - freeze phases
+Kurt Lewin - freeze phase.

 Force Field analysis -[Kurt Lewin]